 Direct taxes on the employment and business income of an individual are made up of State income tax and local (regional) income tax.
 Local income tax includes taxes levied by municipalities and county councils.
 The average combined rate of local income tax in 2014 was 31.86 percent.
 Since 2007 there is also a general tax reduction linked to income from active work.

-Below is an example to illustrate the computation of the income tax burden on an individual for the income year 2014.
+ual for the income year 2014.
 The example also includes general social security contributions and taxes on capital, which will be explained in later sections.